yishn/milk-lang/README.md

 if age < 6:
     console.log('You are way too young for this.') else if age < 12:
-    console.log('Okay, but you need adult supervision.
+    console.log('You need adult supervision.
 Only anima and light magic allowed.') else if age < 18:
     console.log('You can do it on your own, but no dark magic.')
 else: